lmc-eu/spirit-design-system/docs/decisions/003-typescript-only.md

 We strongly advise the use of [TypeScript][typescript] even for simple projects and those worked on by single developers.

-This project uses and leverages Typescript in every possible way to have the best developer experience.
+This project uses and leverages TypeScript in every possible way to have the best developer experience.

 ## Consequences

 This makes the initial experience not great for folks using JavaScript.

-This also may anger some folks who really don't like [TypeScript][typescript].
+This also may anger some folks who really don’t like [TypeScript][typescript].
 For those folks, we provide also transpiled packages that can be used in a JavaScript environment.

 [typescript]: https://www.typescriptlang.org/